Postmortem Screening, Bile and Blood Spots

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Both blood and bile specimens must be collected in order to detect and independently confirm the largest possible number of disorders.
-However, if only one specimen type is available, testing is still beneficial.
+However, if only 1 specimen type is available, testing is still beneficial.

 In comparison to living individuals, profiles of postmortem blood specimens generally show a nonspecific increase of short chain species.